smarter-sh/smarter/docs/legacy/CHATBOT_API.md

 ### ALLOWED_HOSTS

-For Django to accept http requests from a domain, it must be included in Django's `ALLOWED_HOSTS` setting which is managed by Django middleware that we've subclassed as `smarter.apps.chatbot.middleware.security.SecurityMiddleware` in order to append API domain names to `ALLOWED_HOSTS` at run time.
+For Django to accept http requests from a domain, it must be included in Django's `ALLOWED_HOSTS` setting which is managed by Django middleware that we've subclassed as `smarter.apps.chatbot.middleware.security.SmarterSecurityMiddleware` in order to append API domain names to `ALLOWED_HOSTS` at run time.

 ### CORS